yupidevs/yupi/docs/source/getting_started/getting_started.rst

    # Track the video using the preconfigured scenario
    retval, tl = scenario.track('resources/videos/demo.avi', pix_per_m=10)

-The value of tl, will contain a list of all the Trajectory objects the TrackingScenario tracked among all the frames of the video.
+The value of ``tl``, will contain a list of all the :py:class:`~yupi.Trajectory` objects the :py:class:`~tracking.trackers.TrackingScenario` tracked among all the frames of the video.
 In this case, the list will contain only one object describing the trajectory of the blue ball in the video.

 Writting and Reading Trajectory objects
 ---------------------------------------

-Regardless the source of the Trajectory object, you can save it on disk and later load it for further processing.
+Regardless the source of the :py:class:`~yupi.Trajectory` object, you can save it on disk and later load it for further processing.

 Writting Trajectory objects
 +++++++++++++++++++++++++++

-To store your Trajectory object, for instance the same we build at the begining, you only need to call the save method as in:
+To store your :py:class:`~yupi.Trajectory` object, for instance the same we build at the begining, you only need to call the :py:class:`~yupi.Trajectory.save` method as in:

 .. code-block:: python